 According to a 2015 report by the Bureau of Labor statistics, the average American over 15 spends almost 66 minutes each day doing nothing but cleaning (that’s 400 hours per year)!

-We’re clearly willing to spend the time we need to keep from living in filth most of the time, so why does everything become so different when we start talking about our mattresses?
+We’re clearly willing to spend the time we need to get rid of filth most of the time, so why does everything become so different when we start talking about mattress cleaning?

-Our mattresses need proper care just like everything else in the house, and keeping your mattress clean is just another part of keeping up good hygiene.
+Our mattress needs proper care just like everything else in the house, and keeping it clean is just another part of keeping up good hygiene.

-There actually a couple different schools of thought when it comes to deciding just how often you should clean your mattress.
+There are actually a couple of different schools of thought when it comes to deciding just how often you should clean a mattress.

-Some say mattresses should be cleaned every month, while others advocate for cleaning it every six months or more.
+Some say you should clean a mattress every month, while others advocate for cleaning it every three months or twice a year.

-Regardless, the point is you should be cleaning your mattress fairly regularly.
+Regardless, the point is you should remember about regular mattress cleaning.

-Mattresses have a tendency to accumulate some pretty nasty stuff inside them over time.
+A mattress has a tendency to accumulate some pretty nasty stuff inside over time.